rosyberti/website/python-course/classes.md

 ```

 And we're done!
 We now have a working class with a dynamic variable `age`, a static variable `parkingTickets`, and a function `giveParkingTickets()`.
+To clarify, by 'dynamic variables' I mean those that are passed into the class's brackets upon creation.
+Static variables are not passed into the brackets upon creation.

 The next step is understanding how to create instances of this class.
 We can create instances of any class by using the class's name and assigning it to a variable, like this: